Victim Empowerment & Education Program (VEEP)

 VEEP is a therapeutic program for children and youth survivors of violence and their caregivers.
 We accept referrals for survivors of child sexual abuse, sexual assault, traumatic grief, bullying, domestic violence, and teen dating violence.
 We provide trauma therapy to underserved communities through home visits and telehealth services.
 The VEEP team is committed to increasing accessibility for therapeutic services in rural areas.

 VEEP offers no-cost therapy to individuals, families and groups, using Trauma Focused Cognitive Behavioral Therapy, Internal Family Systems (IFS), Eye Movement Desensitization and Reprocessing Therapy (EMDR), Parent Child Interaction Therapy (PCIT), Narrative Therapy, Psychodrama and other expressive arts.
 These are evidence-based or promising evidence-based practices.
 Clients are typically referred by Child Advocacy Centers, Rape Crisis Center of Robeson County (The Starting Point), Robeson County Sheriff’s Office, Robeson House, Southeastern Family Violence, DSS and Public Schools of Robeson County.
 VEEP also accepts self-referrals.
-Since January 2020, VEEP has served more than 180 survivors of violence and their families.
+VEEP has served more than 180 survivors of violence and their families.

 The VEEP team provides training to organizations on the dynamics of complex trauma, a variety of evidence-based practices, how to use expressive arts in therapy, working with rural Latine and Lumbee communities, group work and rural social work practice.